ignatiusmb/mauss.dev/content/quotes/anonymous.md

+Most perfectionist are procrastinators because anxiety makes it difficult to start a project unless you're sure you can do it perfectly.

-You miss 100% of the shots you don't take
+You miss 100% of the shots you don't take.

 If you don't know how to make things better, just listen.